wsierakowski/site-snacker/README.md

 # Process a local sitemap file
 bun run snack ./local-sitemap.xml

-# All options work the same way for both single URLs and sitemaps
+# You can still force Puppeteer mode if needed
-bun run snack https://example.com --puppeteer bun run snack https://example.com/sitemap.xml --puppeteer
+bun run snack https://example.com --puppeteer

-# Disable automatic merging of sitemap pages (default is to merge)
-bun run snack https://example.com/sitemap.xml --no-merge
 ```

 The script automatically detects whether you've provided a single URL or a sitemap and handles it appropriately.
+For Cloudflare-protected sites, it will automatically switch to Puppeteer mode without any manual intervention.

 When processing a sitemap, you'll see detailed progress information:

 ```
 === Processing Sitemap ===